WGIV (1600 AM): Later years and decline

-Expanded Band assignment
+Expanded band assignment

 On March 17, 1997, the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WGIV authorized to move from 1600 to 1660 kHz.

 A construction permit for the expanded band station was assigned the call letters WBHE on September 4, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 However, programming on the expanded band station, which changed its call letters to WFNA on December 9, 2003, rather than supplementing WGIV's programming, was instead paired with a co-owned sports outlet station, WFNZ at 610 AM.
-Therefore, WGIV's traditional programming orientation was lost when the station went silent, at 11:59 p.m. on November 30, 2003, after nearly 56 years of continuous service, and the station's license was formally deleted on June 2, 2004.
+Therefore, WGIV's traditional programming orientation was lost when the station went silent, at 11:59 p.m. on November 30, 2003, after nearly 56 years of continuous service.
+The station's license was formally deleted on June 2, 2004.

 On September 16, 2005, in recognition of its historic significance, the former WLTC on 1370 AM in Pineville, North Carolina, changed its call sign to WGIV.

 Its expanded band successor on AM 1660, WJBX, permanently signed off on December 31, 2020, and had its license formally deleted on August 24, 2022.